Coalición Floresta Logo Coalición Floresta Search Buscar

 IV.
 CONCLUSIONS

-1. The proposed rate seeks to create conditions that incentivize the gradual incorporation of electric buses.
-For this opportunity, it presents a decrease of 3.67 colones/kWh.
+1. The proposed rate seeks to create conditions that incentivize the gradual incorporation of electric buses; for this opportunity, it presents a decrease of 3.67 colones/kWh.

 [.]